What Are Machine Learning Models and How Do You Build Them?

 Before machine learning engineers train a machine learning algorithm, they must first set the hyperparameters for the algorithm, which act as external guides that inform the decision process and direct how the algorithm will learn.
 For instance, the number of branches on a regression tree, the learning rate, and the number of clusters in a clustering algorithm are all examples of hyperparameters.

-As the algorithm is trained and directed by the hyperparameters, parameters begin to form in response to the training data.
+As the algorithm is trained and directed by the hyperparameters, parameters form in response to the training data.
 These parameters include the weights and biases formed by the algorithm during training.
 The final parameters for a machine learning model are the model parameters, which ideally fit a data set without going over or under.

 While you can identify a machine learning model’s parameters, you can’t identify the hyperparameters used to create it.